How Do I Give Through the Cleveland Foundation?

 Bequest by Will

-An outright bequest to the Cleveland Foundation is the simplest means for providing for your community.
+A bequest to the Cleveland Foundation is the simplest means for providing for the future of your community and your favorite charities.

 IRA or Qualified Plan